We are committed to improving our understanding of how and where chemicals are used in our supply chain and to make our products.

 The main (but not exclusive) area for exposure is wet processing and the hazardous chemicals mostly likely to be used in these processes are listed in our Manufacturing Restricted Substances List (MRSL) and product Restricted Substances List (RSL).

-As of the end April 2018 we sourced from 1,079 wet processing facilities over 85% of which are located in China, India, Turkey, Bangladesh and Sri Lanka (see Figure 1 below).
+As of the end of April 2021 we sourced from 883 wet processing facilities, 85% of which are located in China, India, Turkey, Bangladesh, Sri Lanka and Italy (see Figure 1 below).

 We require all of these sites to be fully disclosed to us as well as fully disclosing their chemical inventories and is a condition of supply.

-Figure 1: Location of wet processing sites by fabric/leather supplier turnover
+Figure 1: Location of fabric / leather wet processing sites

 We don’t use any facilities which have been determined as having significant environmental violations by the Institute of Public and Environmental Affairs (IPE).